 3M Heavy Duty All-Weather Duct Tape: This heavy duty duct tape happens to be a favorite in our household.
 This tough duct tape adheres to surfaces quickly and strongly, and it won’t pull away.
 The best part is that it unwinds smoothly and tears by hand, so it’s easy to use.
 You can’t say that about the cheap, Dollar Store stuff.

-Amazon Basics Microfiber Cleaning Cloth, (Pack of 36): No list of essential supplies would be complete without these wonderful microfiber cloths.
+Microfiber Cleaning Cloth, (Pack of 36): No list of essential supplies would be complete without these wonderful microfiber cloths.
 They will last you for years and will allow you to replace paper towels forever.
 Truly.
 I color code using blue for glass and windows and the other colors for everything else.
 I love these.

 Cotton Craft Scandia Stripe 12 Pack Kitchen, Dish & Tea Towels: You are going to have to trust me when I say these are the best cotton towels out there.
 I tried three different brands before I landed on these; they are heavier as well as larger and for lack of a better word, simply wonderful.
-As of this writing they are $12.99 for a dozen.
-You will not be disappointed.

 Dr. Bronner’s Magic Soaps Pure-Castile Soap: Of all of the Dr. Bronner’s castile soaps, tea tree is my favorite.
 I prefer to purchase the versions are already infused with essential oils since it does save me a step when concocting my own cleaners.
 A little goes a long way with a favorite use being DIY Foaming Hand Soap.